OWASP/samm/Current Releases/v2.0b/core/operations/o-operational-management.md

 The organization regularly evaluates the lifecycle state and support status of every software asset and underlying infrastructure component, and estimates their end-of-life.
 The organization follows a well-defined process for actively mitigating security risks arising as assets/components approach their end-of-life.
 The organization regularly reviews and updates its process, to reflect lessons learned.

 The organization has established a product support plan, providing clear timelines for ending support on older product versions.
 Product versions in active use are limited to only a small number (e.g., N.x.x and N-1.x.x only).
 The organization establishes and publicizes timelines for discontinuing support on prior versions, and proactively engages with customers and user groups to prevent disruption of service or support.

-### Maturity Questions
-#### Q 1
-Are lifecycle state and end-of-life estimates captured for each software asset and infrastructure component?

-*Answer Options*

-- No
-- Yes, for some of them
-- Yes, for approx. half of them
-- Yes, for most or all of them

-#### Q 2
-Does the organization actively manage customers/user groups, to ensure they are using only actively supported versions of the organization's products?

-*Answer Options*

-- No
-- Yes, some of the time
-- Yes, approx. half of the time
-- Yes, most or all of the time

-#### Q 3
-Are the asset/component inventory, and the associated end-of-life management process, reviewed and updated?

-*Answer Options*

-- No
-- Yes, we do it when requested
-- Yes, we do it every few years
-- Yes, we do it at least annually

-### Quality Indicators
-- The organization is not using unsupported applications or dependencies
-- No active customers are using product versions that are no longer supported

-### Notes

-- Track if the application / service / firewall rule is being used or not / how much.
-- Product support roadmap - expand on L2 by having support / sales staff proactively reaching to customers